zzzprojects/learn-orm/tutorials/ef-core-with-android/remote-database.md

 Now let’s say we want to export all the customers from our local SQLite database to the remote database.
 So, we need to add a method to Web Service which will get a list of customers from the body of the HTTP request.

-Let’s update the PostCustomer method in a CustomerController so that it gets a list of customers instead of a single customer object and save that list to the database.
+Let’s update the PostCustomer method in a CustomerController so that it gets a list of customers instead of a single customer object and saves that list to the database.

 ```csharp
 [HttpPost]